Perse Players Gala Dinner

 February 2019 marks the 70th Anniversary of the celebrated 1949 Perse Players’ Production of Hamlet, starring Peter Hall (1949) in the title role.

 To celebrate the anniversary, we will be holding a Perse Players Gala Dinner.
-The dinner will provide alumni with the opportunity to celebrate the legacy of drama at The Perse, from Caldwell Cook’s Play Way and performances in the Mummery, through to the first production in the Peter Hall Performing Arts Centre.
+The dinner will provide the whole Perse community with the opportunity to celebrate the legacy of drama at The Perse, from Caldwell Cook’s Play Way and performances in the Mummery, through to the first production in the Peter Hall Performing Arts Centre.

 Guests will have the opportunity to tour the Peter Hall Performing Arts Centre and enjoy an exclusive Perse Players performance before dinner and the chance to hear from Kenneth Tharp CBE (1978).